DylanWangWQF/HT2ML/README.md

 HT2ML is a C++-based framework for privacy-preserving machine learning (PPML) based on Homomorphic Encryption (HE) and Intel SGX.
 To accelerate the HE-based computations, HT2ML selectively outsources HE-unfriendly computations to the SGX enclave while preseving the integrity and privacy of the computation.

-This repository is the source code for the paper which is accepted for publication in Journal of Computer & Security, 2023 (The link of the paper is coming soon).
+This repository is the source code for the paper which is accepted for publication in Journal of Computer & Security, 2023 ([paper link](https://www.sciencedirect.com/science/article/pii/S0167404823004194)).

 ### Dependencies